Natural vs Synthetic skincare ingredients

 Moving on...

 Surprised to see that none of the ingredients from the biosynthesized column made it to any other zones besides green?
 Biochemical engineers are constantly searching for ways to create ingredients that carry less risk and are more effective.
-Biochemistry is your friend my friend!
+Biochemistry is your skin-friend my friend!

 Absolutely not! but think of them as medicine.
 They are often imbued with properties that make them especially useful as medicinal remedies, but any medicine can become a poison when too much is taken right?